 - The need should be in conformance with the goals included in the Regional Transportation Plan.

 - The need is consistent with the intent of the goals of the adopted Short Range Transit Plan, as amended, for the applicable jurisdiction.

 Each year, usually in October and/or November, PCTPA solicits testimony on unmet transit needs that may exist.
 The process is advertised in the local newspapers, via press releases and public service announcements, on flyers in buses, in notices to social service agencies, and so on.
 Testimony may be provided in person at public workshops and/or hearings, by phone, or in writing.
 The Social Services Transportation Advisory Council (SSTAC) also provides testimony, though a listing of priorities for improvements in the transit system.
 If you are interested in applying for membership on the SSTAC, you may complete and submit an application.

-Once the testimony period is ended, PCTPA staff compiles and analyzes each request.
+Once the testimony period has ended, PCTPA staff compiles and analyzes each request.
 Based on this analysis and input from the SSTAC, staff provides recommendations for findings to the Board.
 The findings are usually presented to the Board for action in February.
 The Board adopted findings are then transmitted to Caltrans for certification.

 The unmet transit needs process accomplishes more than simply meeting a state requirement.
 It also provides a forum for public input on transit issues, assists transit providers in setting priorities for service improvements or modifications, and assists jurisdictions in budgeting the use of Local Transportation Funds.